 On March 7, 2022 we entered into a professional services agreement ("Triple Ring Agreement") with Triple Ring Technologies, Inc. ("Triple Ring"), a co-development company, to assist in the design and development of our telehealth complete solution 3D vector ECG collection device for remote heart attack or MI monitoring.
 The Triple Ring Agreement is a five-phase expedited device development project scheduled to be completed in the fourth quarter of 2022 for a 510k submission to the FDA.
 Under the terms of the Triple Ring Agreement, the joint project will include our telehealth 3D vector ECG collection device builds for design verification and validation, device packaging, and a manufacturing technology transfer to a contract manufacturer to be named later.

-The agreements with LIVMOR and Triple Ring include commitments in 2022 of approximately \$3.0 million, of which approximately \$1.7 million payments have been made.
-In addition, there will be license fees on the future commercial use of the platform.
+The agreement with Triple Ring includes commitments through November 30, 2022 of approximately \$2.0 million, of which approximately \$0.7 million in payments have been made.